juliogomez/netdevops/README.md

 * Python, Flask, and JavaScript for the primary web interface
 * Telegraf, InfluxDB, and Grafana for visualizing operational metrics collected via SNMP

-* For ease of deployment and portability, all of the above components are run as a [docker compose stack](https://github.com/DevNetSandbox/sbx_multi_ios/blob/add-hemp-demo/hemp/docker-compose.yml) which can be executed directly on your sandbox _devbox_.
+For ease of deployment and portability, all of the above components are run as a [docker compose stack](https://github.com/DevNetSandbox/sbx_multi_ios/blob/add-hemp-demo/hemp/docker-compose.yml) which can be executed directly on your sandbox _devbox_.

 #### <a name='Environmentsetup'></a>Environment setup

-Open a terminal window (ie. [putty](https://www.putty.org/) on Windows or `terminal` on OSX) and `ssh` to your _devbox_ with the following credentials: `developer`/`C1sco12345`
+Once you are connected via VPN to your reserved sandbox, please open a terminal window (ie. [putty](https://www.putty.org/) on Windows or `terminal` on OSX) and `ssh` to your _devbox_ with the following credentials: `developer`/`C1sco12345`

 ```
 $ ssh developer@10.10.20.20